What the ACCC does

 • We provide advice on the Basin Plan water trading rules to the Murray–Darling Basin Authority.

-• We enforce the Competition and Consumer Act 2010, including the Australian Consumer Law.
-These apply to the behaviour of water brokers and water exchanges.
+• We also enforce the Competition and Consumer Act 2010, including the Australian Consumer Law.

 What the ACCC can't do